schapirolab/hip-sl/README.md

 1. Install Golang.
 2. Install emergent by following the instructions at www.github.com/emer/emergent/wiki/Install.
 3. Download/Clone this repository.
-4. `cd` to the repo folder and run the command `go build && hip-SL`.
+4. `cd` to the repo folder and run the command `go build && hip-sl`.

 This should open the GUI view for the model.
 Please refer to emergent documentation for information on the GUI view.